sea-boat/TextAnalyzer/README.md

 # TextAnalyzer

-a text analizer that can analyze text. so far, it can extract hot words in a text segment by using tf-idf algorithm,at the same time using a score factor to optimize the final score.
+A text analizer that can analyze text.

+So far, it can extract hot words in a text segment by using tf-idf algorithm, at the same time using a score factor to optimize the final score.

-also it provides machine learning to make a classification.
+It provides machine learning to make a classification.

+Part of speech tagging is also be supported.

+### Change Log:

+***2017-05-09:***
+TextAnalyzer supports to extract hotwords.

+***2017-05-24:***
+TextAnalyzer supports SVMTrainer.

+***2017-06-09:***
+TextAnalyzer supports Clusterring(kmeans\xmeans\vsm).

 ***2017-09-19:***
 TextAnalyzer supports to extract address.

+***2017-09-22:***
+TextAnalyzer supports part of speech tagging.

 # features